Yep, this is sweet corn ice cream. And yes, we put cheese on top……

 - 1/4 tsp ground cayenne pepper

-- When you feel the flavor is right, take out corn cobs and squeeze to get all liquid out.
+When you feel the flavor is right, take out the corn cobs and squeeze them to get all the liquid out.

-- Meanwhile, separate 8 eggs, and place yolks in a bowl with the sugar.
+Meanwhile, separate 8 eggs, place yolks in a bowl with the sugar.
 Whisk together.

-- Use 2 cups of the ice cream base to temper the egg yolks, by using 1/4 cup at a time, whisking between each until the sugar is dissolved.
+Use 2 cups of the ice cream base to temper the egg yolks, use 1/4 cup at a time, whisking between each until the sugar is dissolved.

-- Pour in the rest of the ice cream base into the egg mixture and place in fridge to chill for at least 1 hour.
+Pour in the rest of the ice cream base into the egg mixture and place in the fridge to chill for at least an hour.

-- Freeze in ice cream freezer for your machines recommended time, and when done place in freezer to finish freezing.
+Freeze in an ice cream freezer for your machines recommended time, and when done place in the freezer to finish freezing.

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!